 Stage 5: FOLLOW-UP

+Don’t just abandon your sales prospects after the purchase is finalized.
+You will want maximum retention to ensure a steady stream of revenue.
+Bad follow-up or lack of post purchase nurturing leads to zero repeat sales and bad rep in the market.
 Keep your buyer in the loop with new updates, and push for User Generated Content for socials.
 UGC performs really well and acts as both testimonials and reviews.
 Ask for feedback, reviews, and ratings to keep the engagement with your buyer.
 This helps in building loyalty and increases retention.
+As you near the end of the B2B funnel, you will need to make sure, your leads retain for maximum repeat purchases.

 Stage 6: ADVOCACY